KyndallB/Wombus-World/README.md

 1. employees.csv (This file contains all employees with imputed data for missing values; the employees' score was used to calculate candidate scores.)

 2. recruits.csv (This file contains all candidates with imputed data for missing values; this file also contains computed candidate scores.)

-3. top100.csv (This csv contains the top 100 candidates according to computed candidate scores.)
+3. top100.csv (This csv contains the top 100 candidates according to predicted candidate scores.)

+4. emp100.csv (This csv contains the top 100 employees according to provided employee scores.)

 <p align="center">
  <header>